 What the Notice Must Include

-Arizona gives personal representatives a clear 30-day window after appointment to reach out to everyone who has, or may have, an interest in the estate.
+The law gives the personal representative a clear 30-day window after appointment to reach out to everyone who has, or may have, an interest in the estate.
+Whether the appointment was through formal or informal proceedings, the duty is the same.
 The notice must be delivered or sent by first class mail to each heir and devisee whose address is reasonably available.

 Not later than thirty days after appointment every personal representative, except any special administrator, shall give information of the appointment to the heirs and devisees, including, if there has been no formal testacy proceeding and if the personal representative was appointed on the assumption that the decedent died intestate, the devisees in any will mentioned in the application for appointment of a personal representative.

 A.R.S. § 14-3705The notice itself is straightforward.
-It must include the personal representative's name and address, a statement that it is being sent to people who have or may have an interest in the estate, whether a bond has been filed, and a description of the court where estate papers are on file.
+It must include the personal representative's name and address.
+It must state that it is being sent to people who have or may have an interest in the estate.
+It must note whether a bond has been filed.
+It must describe the court where estate papers are on file.

 Consequences of Missing the Deadline

-For families going through probate, this notice serves a practical purpose: it makes sure everyone who might be affected knows what is happening and where to find the records.
-It also triggers the clock on the time heirs and devisees have to raise objections or protect their interests.
+For families going through probate, this notice serves a practical purpose.
+It makes sure everyone who might be affected knows what is happening and where to find the records.
+It also starts the clock on the time heirs and devisees have to raise objections or protect their interests.
 A personal representative who takes this step promptly sets the tone for an organized, transparent administration.